 As much as we want to believe that there are many people out there (especially professionals) who can accurately predict when is the best time to get in and out of the market, or to switch from one asset class to another to beat the market, and as much as we want to believe in the bragging of some people who say they can do it and have consistently done so, there are sufficient data to show that this is not the case.
 As chart 1 and 2 show, most managers cannot beat the markets whether in the short or long term.
 Chart 3 shows us that even for those who could, they could not beat it consistently.

 So, why would you want to pay so much management fees (average of about 1.75% p.a.) to someone who cannot do better than the market most of the time and even if he can this year, might not repeat the same performance next year?
-Why would you pay someone to “gamble” away your money by making predictions when you can simply get the real investment returns from low-cost index fund such as Vanguard (average fee of about between 0.20 p.a. to 0.4% p.a.) or low-cost evidence-based funds such as Dimensional Fund Advisors (average fee of about 0.3 p.a. to 0.5% p.a.)?
+Why would you pay someone to “gamble” away your money by making predictions when you can simply get the real investment returns from low-cost index funds such as Vanguard (average fee of about between 0.20 p.a. to 0.4% p.a.) or low-cost evidence-based funds such as Dimensional Fund Advisors (average fee of about 0.3 p.a. to 0.5% p.a.)?
 My latest experience helped me understand why – Because it stroked my ego when I could guess better than others.
-And even though I know from evidences that the chances of me repeating my outperformance is very low, I still wanted to try.
+And even though I know from evidence that the chances of me repeating my outperformance are very low, I still wanted to try.
 I was addicted to my one-time success.
-Thankfully for me, my head of investment brought me to my senses when he reminded us to regularly invest instead of trying to time the market.
+Thankfully for me, my Head of Investment brought me to my senses when he reminded us to regularly invest instead of trying to time the market.
 But it was my wife who really broke my “addiction”.
 When she found out about me checking the performance of my investment regularly, she chided me: “Check every day for what?
 Some days it will be up and some days it will be down.
 Not as if you are using the money now.
 Most importantly is when you need the money, it is up!”
 I got her point.
 So, I decided to cure my addiction in February by putting myself on Giro, and regularly invest on a monthly basis instead of trying to guess the market.

 I am afraid my wife may take over my job soon.